FlatterKang/Merry-Christmas-Game/README.md

 2. Open CMD in Windows/Terminal in MacOS, use "cd" command to goto the JAR File's path.
 3. Use "java -jar MerryChristmas.jar" to run the game.
 4. Have a good Christmas eve!
+5. If you have a better idea, welcome to contact me at:njkangshibo@163.com
+6. Powered by 康世博 Nanjing University of Posts and Telecommunication, all Rights Reserved.
+Please indicate the source if you want to use it elsewhere.